 The following table lists the default paths.
 If you are troubleshooting an issue on a installation that uses a non-default path, be sure to note this when contacting Tanium support.

-On Windows, the settings are Windows Registry settings.
-The path to Tanium Client registry keys varies by OS architecture.
+On Windows endpoints, Tanium Client settings are Windows Registry settings.
+The path to Tanium Client registry keys is HKEY_LOCAL_MACHINE\Software\Wow6432Node\Tanium\Tanium Client.

 Tanium Client settings are initialized upon registration or service restart.